DerZanael/PHP-Registration-Login/chapters/03-registration.md

 ```
 ***Attention 5.6 users*** (shame on you, boo) : the ``??`` operator is not available for you, use the above test with the ternary operator instead.

-The ``header("Location:index.php");`` sents an header to the browser telling it that the princess is in another file.
+The ``header("Location:index.php");`` sends an HTTP header to the browser telling it that the princess is in another file.
 Basically it's a redirection.

 The ``exit();`` part stops the script execution so nothing will be sent after the ``header()`` and you won't have a dirty php error, since the redirection does not like to have rendered content after.